tiree24/Pyxz/README.md

 have fun guys!!

 slack me with what you think so far i might be able to catch a meeting before 9am...MAYBE

+PS. if you could replicate what i did in the homepage everywhere pictures show up that would be cool... i can also do it later on.